kelby/mentio/README.md

 After this step make sure to open the `Mentio.xcworkspace` file to edit the project.

-## Copyright
+## License

+MIT License.
+In addition do not publicly distribute the app as a whole in binary form.

 Copyright (c) 2013-2015 Martin Hartl.
-All rights reserved.